Simple Steps to Prepare Your Home for Winter

 Clean Your Chimney and Close the Damper

-If you use your chimney in the winter, be sure you clean it first!
+If you use your chimney in the winter, be sure to clean it first!
 After months without use, it could probably use a good sweeping.
-Additionally, if your chimney’s damper is open, your home’s heat will rise right on out, so make sure it’s shut when you’re not using it!
+Additionally, if your chimney damper is open, your home’s heat will rise right out, so make sure it’s shut when you’re not using it!